CalHenry/job-scraper-llm-comparison/README.md

 2. With **traditional string manipulation**

-Our inputs are markdown files that are basically structured text, therefore using string manipulations and regex patterns, we can shape them to be a structured output.
+Our inputs are markdown files that are basically structured text.
+Therefore using string manipulations and regex patterns, we can shape them to become structured data like a CSV or a JSON file .

 We will use DataFrames for efficient processing and **Polars** provides a great API to work with strings and DataFrames.

-We will have a tidy DataFrame with a row for each job offer, and a column for each information we want to extract.
-This way we can do the same transformations on all the offers easily and at the same time.

-Polars is great because it has a whole API to process strings of text (Series in Polars) with ***expressions***.
-The expressions allow performing operations on columns or rows in an optimized and vectorized way.
-They can be seen as custom functions since they can be crafted, named, and be used multiple times on different data.
-We build an expression with a precise purpose.
+We want a tidy dataframe:
+- a row for each offer
+- a column for each information

+Polars is great at string operations through its expression API, which allows vectorized, optimized transformations on entire columns (or rows) at once.
+These expressions act like reusable functions: customizable, nameable, thus applicable to multiple datasets.

 We can then create a pipeline that uses the expressions.

+For example:
-For example: Instead of a single block of code that chains 20 actions, we have a block that uses 4 expressions of 5 actions, that are named after what they do.
+Instead of a single block of code that chains 20 actions, we have a block that uses 4 expressions of 5 actions, that are named after what they do.
 Our pipeline can almost be read like a sentence.
-This approach also limits the number of intermediate outputs that load the RAM and makes the code much harder to maintain.
+This approach also limits the number of intermediate outputs that load the RAM and makes the code harder to maintain.
 Expressions also allow Polars to evaluate the code before running it, allowing for optimization for faster and more efficient code.

-To sum up, we have cleaner, optimized and efficient code, that is easier to understand and to maintain.
+Instead of a single code block of 20 sequential operations—we break transformations into modular expressions (e.g., 4 named expressions, each handling 5 actions).
+It is:
+- **Readable as text**: The pipeline becomes self-documenting, with each expression’s name reflecting its purpose.
+- **Reduces overhead**: Fewer intermediate outputs mean lower memory usage and simpler maintenance.
+- **Enables optimization**: Polars pre-evaluates expressions, allowing for lazy execution—compiling operations into efficient, vectorized steps before runtime.

+**Result**: Cleaner, faster, and more maintainable code that can scales easily.

-I'm already familiar with traditional string manipulation and know it would work.
-We will see if the LLM can be a solution as well, both outputs will be in JSON format for easy comparison.
+I'm already familiar with traditional string manipulation and know it would work even if the solution is cumbersome and complex.
+We will see if an LLM can be a solution and be competitive, both outputs will be in JSON format for easy comparison.

-### Model selection
+#### 🤖 Model selection

 Choosing the right model can be a complicated task.
 I wanted to use a small LLM that could run **locally** on my machine to have a **free**, **low resources** and **offline** solution.
 I used Ollama with an M1 Pro MacBook.